 top of page

-When we feel stressed or overwhelmed, our body switches into storm mode.
+When we feel stressed or overwhelmed, our body switches into stress mode.
 Your heart beats faster.
 Your chest feels tight.
 Your thoughts start racing.
 It’s as if your mind is shouting, “Something is wrong!”

 The Switch Back to Calm